 This policy refers to University of Lethbridge sanctioned participation.
-Students who are involved in out-of-sequence coursework, community or other public performances, coaching, or non-sanctioned athletics will be governed by standard Faculty of Education attendance policy.
+Students who are involved in out-of-sequence coursework,-coaching, or non-sanctioned athletics will be governed by standard Faculty of Education attendance policy.
 That is, students are required to attend all classes and activities on campus as well as fulfill all before and after school practicum responsibilities.